A guide to choosing the best types of yarn for crochet

 So called because it’s usually double the weight of 4ply, DK is the most popular yarn.
 It’s quick to knit and crochet with and is very versatile.
 Usually worked with 3.5mm - 4.5mm hook.

-Originally created for fishermen’s jumpers, aran-weight wool can be used to make many accessories and garments when DK isn’t heavy enough, and chunky is too bulky.
+Originally created for fishermen’s jumpers, aran-weight wool (or worsted weight yarn as our friends in the US call it) can be used to make many accessories and garments when DK isn’t heavy enough, and chunky is too bulky.
 Perfect for outdoor or warm clothing.